mtopircean/essentials-by-livia/README.md

 ### Databases

-Database links into Django user and links mainly into the AppUser database.
+Database links into Django User which links mainly into the AppUser database.
 It was a conscious decision to allow the admin to be able to update only the Approved section from the backend inside the AppUser.
 All other actions are to be taken within the User section to minimize potential disturbance to the database.

 Databases all link into each other, Ailment having a Many to One relationship with AddProduct.

-The only standalone database is AddPromotion which doesn`t need any specific input in other section/databases in order to run.
+The only standalone database is AddPromotion which doesn`t need any specific input from other sections/databases in order to run.

 ![Alt text](/static/readme/database-diagram.png)